 Gen Ed: The committee will be happy to consider this proposal in the future.
 Digital Intensive Learning Outcomes:

-Students will successfully locate and critically evaluate information using the Internet, library databases, and other digital tools.
+Students will successfully locate and critically evaluate information using the Internet, library databases, and/or other digital tools.

 Students will use digital tools to safely, ethically, and effectively produce and exchange information and ideas.